Elizabeth R Ballou, PhD

 Current Lab Members

-Phoebe joined the lab in 2017 as a PhD student.
-She is investigating the molecular mechanisms underpinning the yeast-to-titan transition in Cryptococcus neoformans.
-Phoebe is funded by a Darwin Trust studentship.
+Dan joined the lab in 2021 as a PhD student.
+He is investigating the molecular mechanisms regulating Cryptococcus titan cell formation.
+Hanna is funded by an MRC CMM studentship.

 Hanna Zafar, Graduate Student

 Hanna joined the lab in 2018 as a PhD student.
 She is investigating the contribution of Cryptococcus titan cells to drug resistance in clinical isolates.
 Hanna is funded by an NC3Rs studentship.